alexgorji/musicscore2-tests/README.md

 This is a repository to test musicscore2 tests after installing it via pip.
-The tests of musicscore2 and musicxml are copied manually from musicscore2 repository to this one.
+The tests of musicscore2 tests are copied manually from musicscore2 repository to this one.
 An githup action is set up to run the tests with python 3.9, 3.10 and 3.11.